mcellteam/cellblender_tutorials/optimize.rst

 taxing on a relatively recent desktop machine.
 However, you may likely want to develop simulations which have many more molecules possibly on large dense mesh objects.
 There are a couple of strategies you can use to speed up your simulations (and/or to save disk space).
-The following three topics will address some of these issues:
+The following topics will address some of these issues:

 .. contents:: :local: